Google Gemini: Launch

-Google opened up early access for Bard on March 21, 2023, in a limited capacity, allowing users in the U.S. and UK to join a waitlist.
+Google opened up early access for Bard on March 21, 2023, in a limited capacity, allowing users in the US and the UK to join a waitlist.
 Unlike Microsoft's approach with Bing Chat, Bard was launched as a standalone web application featuring a text box and a disclaimer that the chatbot "may display inaccurate or offensive information that doesn't represent Google's views".
 Three responses are then provided to each question, with users prompted to submit feedback on the usefulness of each answer.
 Google vice presidents Sissie Hsiao and Eli Collins framed Bard as a complement to Google Search and stated that the company had not determined how to make the service profitable.
 Among those granted early access were those enrolled in Google's "Pixel Superfans" loyalty program, users of its Pixel and Nest devices, and Google One subscribers.

 Bard is trained by third-party contractors hired by Google, including Appen and Accenture workers, whom Business Insider and Bloomberg News reported were placed under extreme pressure, overworked, and underpaid.
 Bard is also trained on data from publicly available sources, which Google disclosed by amending its privacy policy.
 Shortly after Bard's initial launch, Google reorganized the team behind Google Assistant, the company's virtual assistant, to focus on Bard instead.

 Google researcher Jacob Devlin resigned from the company after claiming that Bard had surreptitiously leveraged data from ChatGPT; Google denied the allegations.

 Meanwhile, a senior software engineer at the company published an internal memo warning that Google was falling behind in the AI "arms race", not to OpenAI but to independent researchers in open-source communities.
 Pichai revealed on March 31 that the company intended to "upgrade" Bard by basing it on PaLM, a newer and more powerful LLM from Google, rather than LaMDA.

 The same day, Krawczyk announced that Google had added "math and logic capabilities" to Bard.
 Bard gained the ability to assist in coding in April, being compatible with more than 20 programming languages at launch.
 Microsoft also began running advertisements in the address bar of a developer build of the Edge browser, urging users to try Bing whenever they visit the Bard web app.
 9to5Google reported that Google was working to integrate Bard into its ChromeOS operating system and Pixel devices.